Simgesarilmaz/comptia-security-plus-sy0-701/Domain-1-General-Security-Concepts/social-engineering.md

 - Social engineering targets people rather than technology.
 - Attackers commonly exploit trust, fear, urgency, and authority.
-- Phishing remains one of the most common attack methods.
+- Phishing is one of the most common attack methods.
-- Security awareness training is the strongest defense.
+- Security awareness training is one of the strongest defenses.